AI Glossary

 Model Deployment

-Process of deploying trained ML models to production with infrastructure setup, monitoring, and real-time inference for applications and services
+Process of deploying trained ML models to production with infrastructure setup, monitoring, and real-time inference for applications and services.

 model deploymentproductionMLOps+1